kmwtechnology/solrkafka/README.md

 ### Copy Dependencies

-Build the project with Maven (skipping tests with `mvn clean install -DskipTests` for now) and get the JAR produced in target/.
+Build the project with Maven and get the JAR produced in target/.
 Copy that to <solr_install>/lib, which you'll have to create.
-You'll also need to copy over kafka-clients-<version>.jar, a dependency required by this plugin.
-You can find it at ~/.m2/repository/org/apache/kafka/kafka-clients/<version>/<jar>.
-The solrconfig.xml file in conf/solr/collection1/conf/ contains references to these JAR files at that location.

 ### Start Kafka